TestAnything/Specification/tap-version-14-specification.md

 _may_ warn if a Pragma is unrecognized, or fail if the named pragma is recognized, but cannot be set for some reason.

-Pragmas _must not_ include comments, directives, or other characters other than those specified above.
+Pragmas _must not_ include Comments, Directives, or other characters other than those specified above.

 ### Blank Lines